ErsatzTV/ErsatzTV/README.md

 Documentation is available at [ersatztv.org](https://ersatztv.org/).

 Want to join the community or have a question?
-Join us on [Discord](https://discord.gg/hHaJm3yGy6).
+Join us at the [ErsatzTV Community](https://discuss.ersatztv.org/) or on [Discord](https://discord.gg/hHaJm3yGy6).

 ## Current Features